Unemployment Benefits Extensions

 December 2010: Congress allowed the extended benefits to expire, directly impacting 800,000 unemployed workers who relied on the extension to tide them over.
 Why?
 Because Republicans said the extension added $30 billion to the budget deficit.
 They also refused to extend the Bush tax cuts for families making under $250,000 unless the cuts are also extended for higher-income families.
 That would add $80 billion to the deficit over the next two years.

 |Jan - May||Jun - Aug||Sep - Dec|

-The downside of unemployment benefits is that it can, like any other government spending, increase budget deficits, and add to the government debt.
-How can this hurt the economy?
 As debt approaches 100 percent of total output for the year, investors become worried that the government can't pay back its debt.
 Demand falls for U.S. Treasury bonds, which are used to finance government spending.
 This makes interest rates rise, increasing the cost of borrowing for everyone.
-That's because most loans peg their interest rates to the yield on Treasurys.
+Most loans peg their interest rates to the yield on Treasurys.

-However, benefits have a similar, but even more direct, effect as lower interest rates.
+Benefits though have a similar, but even more, direct effect as lower interest rates.
 It gives the unemployed more money to spend, increasing demand.
 In fact, every $1 of unemployment benefits puts $1.47 into the economy.

-Most government spending usually takes the form of jobs programs, where the government hires workers and businesses directly to build things or provide services.
-Benefits eliminate the middle man, sending money directly into the pockets of those who will spend them right away.
-For more, see Why Are Unemployment Benefits the Best Way to Boost the Economy?
+Most government spending takes the form of jobs programs, in which the government hires workers and businesses directly to build things or provide services.
+Benefits eliminate the middle man.
+In doing so, benefits send money directly into the pockets of those who will spend them right away.
+This is why unemployment benefits are the best way to boost the economy.